-This year I am working full-time for the AMDSB Program Department supporting blogging as pedagogy and globally connected throughout the board.
+This year I am working full-time for the AMDSB Program Department supporting blogging as pedagogy and connections-based learning throughout the board.
 I will be partnering with Kerri-Lynn Case Schepers at Blue Water Coast Elementary spending 1 day a week working with her and her grade 5/6 students.
 All of our posts will be shared on Kerri-Lynn’s Class blog, Huskie Howlers HQ.

 Wishing all our Grade 1/2 Busy Bees & their families, a wonderful & safe summer!
 We are so happy to have been your teachers and wish you all the very best for your next year!
 Continue your hard work & dedication!
 Each and every one of you can do anything you put your mind to!
 We can’t wait to hear about all your successes next year!